maciej-ka/learning-notes/javascript.md

 It shows user friendly response.
 This is done using builtin exception filter.

 It's possible to add custom exception filter.
+For demonstration, we will write filter
+that catches any HttpException

 ```bash
 nest g filter common/filters/http-exception
 ```

-It will generate
+It will generate empty filter.
+Filters have to implement ExceptionFilter

 ```typescript
 import { ArgumentsHost, Catch, ExceptionFilter } from '@nestjs/common';